Four dead from devastating Cyprus forest fire

 “It burnt everything,” Costa told state TV.

-The victims, thought to be Egyptian nationals, were found dead close to Odou, a mountainous community north of the cities of Limassol and Larnaca.
+The victims were found dead close to Odou, a mountainous community north of the cities of Limassol and Larnaca.
+In a statement, Egypt’s foreign ministry said it had been informed by Cyprus authorities that the victims were Egyptians.

-“All indications point to it being the four persons who were missing since yesterday,” Interior Minister Nicos Nouris said.
+Witnesses said the victims were found a short distance from a vehicle which appeared to have crashed.

 The EU’s executive, the European Commission, said firefighting planes had departed from Greece to battle the fire and Italy was also planning to deploy aerial firefighters.